spider-z3r0/sashlab_stress/README.md

 ## Features

-The curernt script will run the available stress task for specified durations and save the output to an easily mungable csv file.
+The current script will run the available stress task for specified durations and save the output to an easily mungable CSV file.

 ### Current stressors

- - Mental arithmatic task
+- **Mental Arithmetic Task**:
-   - This is a mental subtraction task in which participants are asked to subtract digits in thier head under time pressure.
-The task difficulty will increase or decrease depending on a streak of correct or incorrect answers (the streak length is currently 3).
+  - A mental subtraction task where participants subtract digits under time pressure.
+Task difficulty adjusts based on streaks of correct or incorrect answers (streak length is 3).

+- **Negative/Neutral Speech Task**:
+  - A speech task where participants are asked to recall either negative or neutral experiences.
+The task condition (negative or neutral) is determined by the user.

 ### Planned stressors

- - digit span
- - nonsense syllable task
+- Digit Span Task
+- Nonsense Syllable Task

 ## Installation
 Ensure you have Python 3.12 or newer.
 To install the CLI, run: